HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         python cloud_read.py 1 a 5

-    Feel free to change the arguments and see how the output changes
+    - Feel free to change the arguments and see how the output changes

-    Then you can run 'cloud_write.py' which is a script that creates a python batch file.
+    - Then you can run 'cloud_write.py' which is a script that creates a python batch file.
-    The 'cloud_write.py' creates a shell script.
-A shell script is a computer program that runs on the command line interpreter.
+    - The 'cloud_write.py' creates a shell script (A shell script is a computer program that runs on the command line interpreter)

         python cloud_write.py

-    The cloud_log.sh file that is created is a shell script that includes batch python scripts, that builds off of the cloud_read.py.
-It outputs the first 100 rows of med descriptions, for each letter of the alphabet, giving 26 different log files.
+    - The cloud_log.sh file that is created is a shell script that includes batch python scripts, that builds off of the cloud_read.py
+    - It outputs the first 100 rows of med descriptions, for each letter  of the alphabet, giving 26 different log files.

       bash cloud_log.sh

-    The cloud_log.sh file gives a template for writing scripts or programs that may a take a long time to run, that you can run in the background, while recording the progress and outputs as they occur.
-If a process is taking too long or your dataset increases in size.
+    - The cloud_log.sh file gives a template for writing scripts or programs that may a take a long time to run,
+    - runs in the background, while recording the progress and outputs as they occur.
+    - If a process is taking too long or your dataset increases in size.
 You may think about increasing your compute on the instance.
-    This may take a little more examination on what is bottlenecking your code.

 - SNAPSHOTS
   	OPTIONAL LEARNING (Useful when you need more/less compute or want to backup your VM):